Communication during the September 11 attacks: Trunked systems, commercial services, and cross-department netting

 "We don't want or need trunking" is what Chief Charles Dowd (NYPD) was heard to say at an APCO convention in Orlando (2006).
 NYPD operates a large, conventional repeater network with many legacy channels in the UHF band; and a technology developed "so a large number of users can share a small number of channels" (e.g. trunking) is clearly unnecessary and a frivolous waste of money.

-With sufficient channels, there is no need for trunking.
-There are no 'busy' tones in a conventional repeater system.
-In the event an individual needs to chime in, he simply waits his turn – just as he would do in a trunked system.